All About Pregnancy Tests

 If you've been attempting to conceive, have missed your period, or noticed some of the usual early signs of pregnancy, you may well want to know if you’re pregnant.
 Home pregnancy tests, which work by detecting levels of hCG in your urine, are an excellent way of confirming pregnancy.
 For the most precise results, it’s best to wait until after your first missed period and follow the pregnancy test instructions carefully.

-There is a whole lot of interesting science that goes into pregnancy tests, but we hope this straightforward guide helps you understand how at-home urine tests work, when to take one and how accurate they are.
+We hope this straightforward guide has helped you understand how at-home urine pregnancy tests work, when to take one and how accurate they are.
+Pregnancy blood tests are also available via your healthcare professional.

 How We Wrote This Article The information in this article is based on the expert advice found in trusted medical and government sources, such as the National Health Service (NHS).
 You can find a full list of sources used for this article below.
 The content on this page should not replace professional medical advice.
 Always consult medical professionals for full diagnosis and treatment.